janithajc/fyp-compression/PFAC/README.md

 ## PFAC library integration into LZSS algorithms string matching
+---
+##### NOTE!
+PFAC LIBRARY WAS CHANGED SLIGTLY TO SET STRING FROM CODE THAN READ FROM FILE
+---
 #### In order to use this please follow these steps

 1. Download and make [PFAC library](https://github.com/pfac-lib/pfac "PFAC git repo")